NJ Aggravated Assault Attorney

 New Jersey Aggravated Assault Attorney

-Are you or someone you know recently charged with aggravated assault in New Jersey?
-Let over 40 years of experience of the aggravated assault lawyer Breslow Law Offices aggressively take on your case.
+Are you or someone you know recently charged with assault in New Jersey?
+Let over 40 years of experience of a new jersey aggravated assault attorney at Breslow Law Offices aggressively take on your case.
 Get in touch for a free case evaluation to discuss your matter.
 Call 973-239-8000 for a comprehensive understanding of your charges, the potential penalties, and avenues that may be available to you as an alternative to conviction (such as the Pre-Trial Intervention Program) contact the Breslow Law Offices today.